department-of-veterans-affairs/va.gov-team/products/health-care/appointments/README.md

 #### Current capabilities & limitations
 The online scheduling tool allows veterans to direclty self-schedule or request an appointment at a VA facility (or request an appointment with a community care private facility) for a number of types of care (primary care, mental health, social work, specialties like optometry, etc.).

-##### Self-scheduling directly is usually not an option
+##### Self-scheduling directly is not currently configured for all care types
 Technically, veterans are able to directly self-schedule for many types of health appointments at the VA.
-However, intricate & often-times impossible work is required to make a single given schedule complete & accurate with regard to availability, so site admins choose to make a majority of healthcare appointment types not self-schedulable.
+However, a lot of work is required to make a single given schedule complete & accurate with regard to availability, so site admins often default to not allowing direct self-scheduling.
 The reasons for this are various, but basically boil down to limitations within how resources are grouped under a schedule - as a bad example, a multi-disciplinary doctor could be a part of two clinics or two locations, so might be on two schedules simultaneously, which would make it impossible to know whether he or she was truly available at a given time based on looking at just one clinic's schedule.
 This problem also affects doctors and schedulers, who may have to look at several calendars simulatneously in order to know what's free and where to go next.

 Generally, veterans are able to self-schedule for Primary Care with their PACT (Patient-Aligned Care Team), and may be able to schedule for other things that their PACT controls (disciplines within a PACT vary based on individual veteran needs), but most care types at most facilities are only requestable.

+About 45% of legacy VAOS appointments are directly scheduled, compared to 55% that are requested.

 ##### Registration happens offline & must be done per-region
 An additional limitation is that a veteran must be registered with a VA region, which is an offline process that happens their VA facility or over the phone before they're able to use the online scheduling tool.
-Worse, the registration isn't national since VistA instances are deployed at the regional level - so while you may be able to seek care at your local VAMC via online scheduling, you will not have the option to online schedule after moving to a new state.
+The registration isn't national since VistA instances are deployed at the regional level - so while you may be able to seek care at your local VAMC via online scheduling, you will not have the option to online schedule after moving to a new state.
 There is no way to register online.

-##### Drive Time must be integrate
+##### Community Care & Drive Time

-### Areas for Further Exploration

-#### Prototype usability, technical discovery, and metrics gathering
-- Based on existing research and interviews with product owners, DSVA created [prototypes](https://adhoc.invisionapp.com/share/WATIINRHZ3F#/screens/379622434) for several scheduling flows.
-We are putting these flows in front of veterans in early Sept 2019 and running targeted usability sessions against the prototypes to test the design hypotheses.
-The outcome of these research sessions will inform our product development priorities.
-- Technical discovery work is currently underway to understand what the technical implications are of the prototype as it stands today.
-- Data gathering of baseline / current tool performance underway

-#### Calendar UI
-Direct scheduling UX centers around a calendar view in the prototypes.
-We need to do some discovery here to determine whether this new pattern is appropriate or if it could be solved more simply.

-#### Community Care research
-After initial usability testing is complete and development is underway, we'll perform additional discovery and user research centered around community care integration - where veterans expect this option, how we should present their options, handling health care registration and eligibility, technical discovery regarding actual direct-scheduling capabilities, integrating with the VA.gov Facility Locator, etc.
+'Drive Time' is one of the eligibility criteria for Community Care, and is based on residential address used to enroll in healthcare.
+Specialty appointments have a max drive time of 60 minutes, and primary care 30.
+If no facilities exist within this range, a veteran will be eligible.
+There are also three static codes that determine eligibility ('grandfathered', 'hardship', and 'no VA facility').

+The three static codes are used to determine eligibility for CC in existing VAOS, but the VA.gov tool will pull data for these _plus_ drive time from the new CCE API.

 #### Provider-based scheduling
 Currently, veterans start the online scheduling flow by selecting a type of care they'd like to schedule.
 In the Cerner future, it should be possible to enable provider-based scheduling (which is common in private sector solutions).
-However, it should currently be possible to schedule with providers that a veteran has seen before.
+However, it may currently be possible to schedule with providers that a veteran has seen before.
 More technical & design discovery needs to happen to understand this use case.

 #### Improving DevOps and SRE capabilities
 We don't currently have a lot of insight into the performance of the veteran-facing tool and associated bottlenecks, which makes issues hard to trace and debug.
-This point also hinders our ability to get a baseline reading of performance, which would be helpful in order to prioritize problem areas in a data-informed way.
+This point also hinders our ability to get a baseline reading of performance, which would be helpful for prioritizing problem areas in a data-informed way.

 #### Duplication in messaging options & platforms
 The existing VAOS solution supports messages / notifications from providers / schedulers.
 Additionally, veterans can write extra details in their appointment or appointment request, which will get relayed to providers along with the other appointment details.
 Responding to an appointment from their side will throw a message into the veteran's VAOS messaging queue that they can check from within the tool.
 However, this functionality duplicates Secure Messaging, which should be the hub for all messages between veterans and VA healthcare.
 We should do discovery research on what problems this is causing for veterans and what they'd like to see from VAOS messaging, and how to reduce duplication with other messaging tools.